teamleadercrm/sdk-js/README.md

 * `customActions`: (Object) domain as property -> array of actions as value

-In the example below we are adding `api.contacts.deleted` and `api.tags.deleted` and `api.tags.linkToInvoice`
+In the example below we are adding `api.contacts.deleted`, `api.tags.deleted` and `api.tags.linkToInvoice`

 ```js
 import API from '@teamleader/api';